pscretn/8051-Programming-Using-Keil-uVision/Set-of-Data-Transfer/README.md

 ### Project Build
 To Bulid Project , Click on `Project` >> `Build Target` or press on `F7` key<br><br>
 ![](/images/img13.png) <br><br>
-If the Build is successful there will not be any error or any warning  as shown in the figure below , else verify the code and rebuild it
+If the Build is successful there will not be any error or any warning  as shown in the figure below , else verify the code and rebuild it.<br><br>
 ![](/images/img14a.png) <br><br>
 ### Debug and Run Code
 Next step is to debug the code , For that click on `Debug` >> `Start/Stop Debug Session` or press on `Ctrl`+`F5`<br><br>